pbstark/Repro-s159-f19/syllabus18.md

 use "reproducible," "replicable," and "repeatable" to mean different things?
 There's no length restrictions for this assignment, but I would expect it to take about 2 pages to do a good but concise job.

+#### Assignment 3. **Due 9/23, 11:59pm:**
+1. Read Silberzahn et al. (2018).
++ Sketch the assumptions involved in each analysis listed in Table 3.
++ Is there any analysis that does not rely on a model?
+If so, which?
++ For the analyses that rely on models, explain the models in your own words, to the extent that you can figure out what was done.
+    - What are the assumptions of the models?
+    - Do those assumptions make sense for this application?
+    - What assumptions are needed to justify causal inferences in this context?
+    - Is there reason to believe that the models are in fact response schedules?
+If so, what?
+    - Explain in detail in words what models used by teams 3, 6, 12, 13, 17, and 31 are assuming.
+    - Explain in words what "OR" and the confidence intervals mean in the tables.
+    - Which, if any, of the "confidence intervals" are actually confidence intervals?
+Why are the others not actually confidence intervals?

 ## Collected Reading List: